reubenjosephjohn/predicting-acadamic-performance/README.md

 # **Exploring and Predicting Students' Academic Performance Through Personal and Social Attributes**

-This repository contains the final project for predicting student final grades using various statistical and machine learning models.
+This repository contains the final report of my Data Science project where I predictED student final grades using various statistical and machine learning models.
 The analysis focuses on evaluating the performance of different models to determine the best predictors of student success.

 ## **Project Overview**
 This project uses a dataset from secondary school students to predict their final grades (`G3`) based on several factors such as their grades in the first (`G1`) and second (`G2`) terms, absences, and more.